loopbackio/loopback-next/LABS.md

 ### Work on an experimental feature

-1. Set up local git repository for an experiment feature
+1. **Set up local git repository for an experiment feature**

+- 1.1 Create experimental branch and dev branch

 ```sh
 cd loopback-next